moffel1020/WallyMapEditor/README.md

 ## Submodules

-- WallyMapSpinzor2 - C# Serialization library for maps + rendering API (can be implemented in any rendering library - see the old WallyMapSpinzor2.MonoGame repo).
+- WallyMapSpinzor2 - C# serialization library for Brawlhalla .xml maps + rendering API (can be implemented in any rendering library - see the old WallyMapSpinzor2.MonoGame repo).

-- WallyAnmSpinzor - C# Serialization library for Brawlhalla .anm files.
+- WallyAnmSpinzor - C# library for parsing Brawlhalla .anm files.

-- BrawlhallaSwz - C# Library for encrypting and decrypting Brawlhalla .swz files.
+- BrawlhallaSwz - C# library for encrypting and decrypting Brawlhalla .swz files.

-- SwiffCheese - C# Library for exporting flash vector graphics.
+- SwiffCheese - C# library for exporting flash vector graphics.

-- AbcDisassembler - C# Library for parsing actionscript bytecode.
+- AbcDisassembler - C# library for parsing actionscript bytecode.
 Used to find the swz decryption key.

 ## Package Dependencies